-What To Say When There Is a Crisis
+What To Say During a Crisis

 A crisis speech is what it sounds like, a speech dealing with crisis.
 You have an opportunity to explain the problem, easing the related stress, and, in the process, avert unnecessary fallout.